 The wild flowers are photographed from various locations in Britain and one or two were taken further afield as some of our wild flowers do grow beyond our shores.
 I have included some grasses, sedges and rushes in this exercise, unlike my previous work on Woodland wild flowers.
 Grasses are after all flowers but not thought of by everyone as flowers not being ‘pretty’ My reason is that several grasses and sedges like Marram Grass and Sand Sedge, Rice Grass and Salt Marsh Grass are so fundamental to the being of these habitats that to not include them would be wrong.

-I have included a fourth habitat which is loosely cliffs walls and rocky places by the sea, these seem to also support a specialised type of flora.
+I have included a fourth habitat which combines cliffs, cliff tops, sea walls and rocky places by the sea, these seem to also support a specialised type of flora.

 The back ground articles are as follows.